testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-events.md

 <!-- end auto-generated rule header -->

-Ensure that sync simulated events are not awaited unnecessarily.
+Ensure that sync events are not awaited unnecessarily.

 ## Rule Details